Services which are out with the NHS Contract

 When a Doctor signs a certificate or completes a report, it is a condition of remaining on the Medical Register that they only sign what they know to be true.
 In order to complete even the simplest of forms, therefore, the Doctor might have to check the patient’s entire medical record.
 Carelessness or an inaccurate report can have serious consequences for the Doctor with the General Medical Council or even the Police.

 - If you have several forms requiring completion, present them all at once.

-The fees charged are based on the British Medical Association (BMA) suggested scales and Practice Reception Staff will be happy to advise you about them along with appointment availability.
+The fees charged are based on the British Medical Association (BMA) suggested scales.